solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

     acl:mode acl:Read .
 ```

 Note: A resource will use its parent container's access control `acl:default` authorization unless it has its own access control defined (parentage being defined via the `ldp:contains` predicate).
 Inheritance is not granular and can be cut off by adding an access control to a resource at any point in the resource hierarchy tree.
-If the parent container doesn't have an access control, the inheritance works its way up.
+If the parent container doesn't have an access control, the WAC inheritance algorithm works its way up through `ldp:contains` predicates.